With hotel, apartments, restaurants, retail, Butler Town Center planned as ‘living room of Gainesville’

 The development does not include the CVS and BBVA Compass Bank on Southwest 34th Street, the Taco Bell and Chuy’s restaurants, the strip across from Taco Bell that includes Tijuana Flats and Mattress Firm, the new strip that includes BurgerFi and Starbucks, or the Chili’s outparcel.

-The design includes different decorative finishes, roof elements and heights to give the appearance of separate buildings for retailers within a building, wide sidewalks, raised brick-paved crosswalks, public plazas and fountains, outdoor seating for restaurants, on-street parking and a pedestrian walk between the theater and two retail buildings.
+The urban design includes different decorative finishes, roof elements and heights to give the appearance of separate buildings for retailers within a building, wide sidewalks, raised brick-paved crosswalks, public plazas and fountains, outdoor seating for restaurants, on-street parking and a pedestrian walk between the theater and two retail buildings.

 “It’s definitely a lifestyle center with a mix of uses.
 Walkabilty was important,” Presnick said.
 “We’re really looking for this to be the living room of Gainesville so to speak and have folks come and spend a good amount of time whether they’re shopping or going to a good restaurant, going to a movie.
 We really want it to be an experience.”